 Streaming media from a private network to a public network requires translating IP addresses and port numbers over the network.
 Citrix ADC functionality includes an Application Layer Gateway (ALG) for RTSP, which can be used with Large Scale NAT (LSN) to parse the media stream and make any necessary changes to ensure that the protocol continues to work over the network.

 How IP address translation is performed depends on the type and direction of the message, and the type of media supported by the client-server deployment.
 Messages are translated as follows:

-- Outbound request—Private IP address to Citrix ADC owned public IP address called an LSN pool IP address.
+- Outbound request—Private IP address to Citrix ADC owned public IP address called LSN IP address.

-- Inbound response—LSN pool IP address to private IP address.
+- Inbound response—LSN IP address to private IP address.

 - Inbound request—No translation.

 - Outbound response—Private IP address to LSN pool IP address.

 RTSP ALG is supported in a Citrix ADC standalone appliance, in a Citrix ADC high availability setup, as well as in a Citrix ADC cluster setup.